itinfohub/SolrCloud/README.md

-# Deploy SolrCloud on a CentOS Hypervisor
+# Deploy Solr and SolrCloud

-This is to document how to deploy a SolrCloud on a CentOS 7 host.
+This is to document how to deploy Solr/SolrCloud on a CentOS 7 host.

 The Solr version is 8.9.0.